MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

     };
 ```
- We can add an instance of this interface into our JavaScript with `AddHostObjectToScript`.
-In this case we name it `sample`:
+ Add an instance of this interface into your JavaScript with `AddHostObjectToScript`.
+In this case, name it `sample`.

 ```cpp
             VARIANT remoteObjectAsVariant = {};